The Gift of Interpretation of Tongues: A Guide For Its Use

 Here's where many believers get confused, so let me clarify the basic difference between tongues with interpretation and prophecy.

 While prophecy focuses on edifying the Church, the gift of speaking in tongues edifies the individual speaker.
-HOWEVER, in a congregational setting, when a message spoken in tongues is accompanied by its interpretation, it becomes a powerful tool for building up the Body of Christ.
+However, in a congregational setting, when a message spoken in tongues is accompanied by its interpretation, it becomes a powerful tool for building up the Body of Christ.

 Since the message in tongues is spoken to God, it follows that the interpreted message is also spoken to God, unlike a prophecy where God speaks to people.